 F. Physical assistance

-KSU and the DSSS office do not provide or assist with arranging personal care attendants.
+KSU and the SDS office do not provide or assist with arranging personal care attendants.
 The institution will provide physical assistance for those activities that are class-related (labs, library research, registration, etc.) with advance notice.

 H. Special Equipment